DownloadNewsSourceForge.netForumContact

 Mac OSX

-Multiple instances of all three demo plugins under Live 7, MAC OSX Multiple instances of all three demo plugins under Live 7, MAC OSX
+Multiple instances of all three demo plugins under Live 7, MAC OSX Multiple instances of all three demo plugins (running as AU and VST plugin at the same time) under Live 7, MAC OSX

 Various instances of the three demo plugins under Tracktion 3, Mac OSX Various instances of the three demo plugins under Tracktion 3, Mac OSX